shivam's lab

 Build the signal engine.

-Define KRIs with real thresholds.
+Define KRIs with thresholds that are grounded in real data, not vendor defaults.
 Run automated statistical monitoring across every site, every week.
 When a site crosses a threshold, it fires a signal automatically.
-No waiting for someone to notice in a spreadsheet three months later.
+I help you write the KRI library, set and justify the thresholds, and design a review cadence that catches issues while they're still cheap to fix.

 Study dashboard with enrollment forecast, risk signals, and outlier detection.